dydra/replication.js/README.md

     _transactionalProperties

 to indicate which fields are to be managed.
-These are coallesced for the respective class, upon first use.
+These are coallesced for the respective concrete class, upon first use.

-The arguments to attach operations serve as roots to a reachability graph, of which the objects are registered with the active ObjectStore.
+The arguments to attach operations serve as roots to a reachability graph, of which the objects are registered with the transaction's active ObjectStore.
-When a transaction commits, this collection is examined, its field delta maps are interpreted to generate GSP PATCH operations to propagate to the remote service.
+When a transaction commits, this collection is examined and its field delta maps are interpreted to generate GSP PATCH operations to propagate to the remote replication service.
 If a transaction aborts, then the maps are used to roll the object states back.

-The application main thread also accepts messages from the background worker in the form of GSP PATCH operations.
+The application main thread also accepts messages from the background worker through the mediation layer in the form of GSP PATCH operations.
 These are translated into
-the corresponding operation on the respective instance to communicate changes to the application and the ui.
+the corresponding operation on the respective object to communicate changes to the application and the U/I.
-In order to handle these changes, the application's data model must implemented the methods
+In order to handle these changes, the application's data model must implement the methods

     ReplicatedObject.oncreate